w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 -------------------

 .. code-block:: json
   {
-  "CalculationView" : "ExempleView",
+  "CalculationView" : "ExempleView"
   }
 ..

 The bundle find all calculation views that they're exposed in "service.xsodata" file.